Psychology Internship Training Program

 Training model

-The Psychology Internship Training program endorses a cognitive-behavioral orientation within a scientist-practitioner model.
+The UMMC Training Program endorses a cognitive-behavioral orientation within a scientist-practitioner model.
 Interest in, and experience with, this approach are important selection criteria.
 Interns gain clinical experience with a wide variety of patient populations and across multiple settings through inpatient, outpatient, and community placements.
+The training program fosters a collegial atmosphere and emphasizes a junior-colleague model with interns in a variety of clinical, research, and professional settings.

-To facilitate growth and successful progress in the program, interns receive formal evaluative feedback on their progress on training goals/objectives during each rotation and at the mid- and end-points of the training year.
-They must demonstrate performance at the high intermediate level on all competencies to complete internship.
+To facilitate growth and successful progress in the program, interns receive formal evaluative feedback on their progress on training goals/objectives during the end of each rotation and at the mid-rotation during the first rotation.
+Interns must demonstrate performance at the high intermediate level on all competencies to complete internship.

 Administrative policies and procedures